OFFICIAL MONTH IN REVIEW

-Present during the call were Chinese Ambassador Chen Chih-mai, Col. Chen Ping-ching, air attache of the Chinese Embassy, and Malacañang Protocol Officer Manuel Zamora.
+Present during the call were Chinese Ambassador Chen Chih-mai, Col. Chen Ping-ching, air attache, of the Chinese Embassy, and Malacañang Protocol Officer Manuel Zamora.

-Meanwhile, Secretary De Leon announced that President Garcia had signed two proclamations, one declaring the period from December 8 to 14, 1957, as Government Employees Week and another transferring Public Administration Week from the second week of November of this year to the third week of June, 1958.
+Meanwhile, Secretary De Leon announced that President Garcia had signed two proclamations, one declaring the period from December 8 to 14, 1957, as Government Employees Week and another transferring Public Administration Week from me second week of November of this year to the third week of June, 1958.

 PRESIDENT Garcia’s four-year economic development program gets a boost with the President signing Proclamation No. 459, declaring the period from December 1 to 7, 1957, as National Rice Production Week, Malacañang announced today.

-The President’s long-range economy plan which the President discussed with his economic advisers last Sunday in Baguio embraced among other things, but principally, a gigantic food production program aimed at making the country self-sufficient in its staple foods which are rice and corn, and other food crops.
+The President’s long-range economy plan which the President discussed with his economic advisers last Sunday in Baguio embraced among other things, but principally, all gigantic food production program aimed at making the country self-sufficient in its staple foods which are rice and corn, and other food crops.
 The proclamation signed by the President stresses only a phase of the huge food production program.

-In his proclamation the President said that “in order to encourage rapid increase in the production of rice, our principal staple food, it is necessary to set aside a period during which the people’s attention may be drawn to the importance of increasing our rice supply and achieving self-sufficiency in this commodity.”
+In his proclamation, the President said that “in order to encourage rapid increase in the production of rice, our principal staple food, it is necessary to set aside a period during which the people’s attention may be drawn to the importance of increasing our rice supply and achieving self-sufficiency in this commodity.”

 The Chief Executive directed the Department of Agriculture and Natural Resources to take charge of the celebration and to coordinate all activities in connection with the week-long observance.
 Acting Agriculture Secretary Jose Trinidad said that he had circularized his field men giving them instructions as regards the most effective means of celebrating the National Rice Production Week.

 During this period, the people of the Philippines, especially the farmers, will be made more aware of the necessity of producing enough rice to prevent scarcity of this commodity and in order to bring its price well within the reach of the masses.
-The farmers will also be shown the more effective means of producing rice; such as, seed selection, use of fertilizers and insecticides, and the scientific way of planting palay.
+The farmers will also be shown the more effective means of producing rice; such as, seed selection, use of fertilizers and insecticides and the scientific way of planting palay.
 All of these means will contribute to the production of better quality rice and greater rice yields per hectare.